SANTANC/speech-to-owl/README.md

 - `ModuleNotFoundError: rdflib`: run `pip install -r requirements.txt`.
 - OpenAI API failures: ensure `.env` exists and contains a valid key.

+## Continuous Integration (CI)

+This project does not run automated tests in CI by default.

+Why:
+- The parsers are designed to use the OpenAI API (LLM-first) for realistic behavior.
+Running these tests in a headless CI environment would either require exposing secrets (OPENAI_API_KEY) or significantly altering runtime behavior (offline mocks or heavy regex-only fallbacks).
+- To keep the project fully functional and true-to-use locally (with your own OpenAI key), we’ve chosen not to run tests automatically in CI.

+How to run tests locally:
+- Install dependencies: `pip install -r requirements.txt`
+- Run the test suite: `make test`
+- Optional JUnit XML: `make test-junit`

+Manual CI trigger (optional):
+- The repository includes a manual, no-op workflow under `.github/workflows/tests.yml` (workflow_dispatch).
+You can trigger it from the Actions tab if you need a placeholder run, but it does not execute tests.

 ## License